How Many People Still Use a Landline Phone in 2018? New Research Finds

 Age is certainly a contributing factor in landline phone ownership, but income and geographic location seem to play an equal role.
 According to the NHIS:

 “Adults living in poverty (68.1%) and near poverty (58.1% were more likely than higher income adults (53.1%) to be living in households with only wireless telephones [cell phones].”

 This lines up with research by Pew Research Center, which shows that lower income families are more likely to rely on their smartphones as their only source of internet and telecommunications.

-These groups are less likely to purchase bundled services, such as internet, satellite TV, and phone.
+These groups are also less likely to purchase bundled services, such as internet, satellite TV, and phone.

 PC: Pew Research Center

-And according to GfK’s report, only 39% of households in Northeast U.S. are wireless only, while 53% of households in the Midwest and 57% of households in the South are wireless only.
+And according to GfK’s report, only 39% of households in Northeast U.S. are wireless only (as of January 2017), while 53% of households in the Midwest and 57% of households in the South are wireless only.